aribashhar/ai-goal-tracker/README.md

-SmartFlow: AI powered Scheduler
+# SmartFlow: AI powered Scheduler

-Created by: @aribashhar, @fawaaz-kamali, @AzeemZsyed
+#### Created by: @aribashhar, @fawaaz-kamali, @AzeemZsyed

-AI Goal Tracker is a web application designed to help users organize their daily schedule by combining fixed classes and user-defined goals.
+SmartFlow is a web application designed to help users organize their daily schedule by combining fixed classes and user-defined goals.
 It provides visual timelines, calendar views, and AI-suggested scheduling to optimize daily productivity.

-Features
+## Features

 Add Classes: Set class names, days, and start/end times.